Currency exposure

 Latin America

-Most of the finished products originate from own factories in the region, while imported input goods such as raw materials and components to a large extent are denominated in USD.
+Most of the finished products originate from own factories in the region, while imported input goods such as raw materials and components are largely denominated in USD.

 EMEA